josch/img2pdf/README.md

 If no output file is specified with the `-o`/`--output` option, output will be done to stdout.
 A typical invocation is:

-	img2pdf img1.png img2.jpg -o out.pdf
+	$ img2pdf img1.png img2.jpg -o out.pdf

 The detailed documentation can be accessed by running:

-	img2pdf --help
+	$ img2pdf --help

 Bugs
 ----

-If you find a JPEG, JPEG2000 or PNG file that, when embedded into the PDF cannot be read by the Adobe Acrobat Reader, please contact me.
+ - If you find a JPEG, JPEG2000, PNG or CCITT Group 4 encoded TIFF file that, when embedded into the PDF cannot be read by the Adobe Acrobat Reader, please contact me.

-I have not yet figured out how to determine the colorspace of JPEG2000 files.
+ - I have not yet figured out how to determine the colorspace of JPEG2000 files.
 Therefore JPEG2000 files use DeviceRGB by default.
 For JPEG2000 files with other colorspaces, you must explicitly specify it using the `--colorspace` option.

-Input images with alpha channels are not allowed.
+ - Input images with alpha channels are not allowed.
 PDF doesn't support alpha channels in images and thus, the alpha channel of the input would have to be discarded.
 But img2pdf will always be lossless and thus, input images must not carry transparency information.

-img2pdf uses PIL (or Pillow) to obtain image meta data and to convert the input if necessary.
+ - img2pdf uses PIL (or Pillow) to obtain image meta data and to convert the input if necessary.
 To prevent decompression bomb denial of service attacks, Pillow limits the maximum number of pixels an input image is allowed to have.
 If you are sure that you know what you are doing, then you can disable this safeguard by passing the `--pillow-limit-break` option to img2pdf.
 This allows one to process even very large input images.

 Installation
 ------------